-Production of 149Tb in Nuclear Reactions Induced by Alpha-particles
+Production of 149Tb in Alpha-Particle-Induced Nuclear Reactions

 - 28 Downloads

-149Tb is the only known isotope decaying both by emission of alpha-particles and positrons.
-This unique feature makes it possible to unite in one radionuclide two main tools of nuclear medicine: cancer therapy by a-particles and diagnostics using positron emission tomography.
+The isotope 149Tb is the only known isotope decaying both by emission of alpha particles and positrons.
+This unique feature makes it possible to unite in one radionuclide two main tools of nuclear medicine: cancer therapy by α particles and diagnostics using positron emission tomography.
 The existing ways of production of 149Tb are far from being practical.
-In this paper a simulation of the excitation functions of the nuclear reactions 151Eu(α, 6n)149Tb and 153E(α, 8n)149Tb was carried out.
-The cross-sections in the maxima (approximately 65 and 80MeV correspondingly) are predicted to reach one barn, and the targets could be made from natural Europium.
-Thus these reactions can serve as a basis of a new promising technology for production of 149Tb isotope for use in a modern field of nuclear medicine, theranostics.
+In this paper, a simulation of the excitation functions of the 151Eu(α, 6n)149Tb and 153E(α, 8n)149Tb nuclear reactions was carried out.
+The cross sections in the maxima (approximately 65 and 80 MeV, respectively) are predicted to reach one barn, and the targets could be made from natural europium.
+Thus, these reactions can serve as a basis of a new promising technology for production of 149Tb isotope for use in a modern field of nuclear medicine, theranostics.

 Unable to display preview.
 Download preview PDF.

 - 3.V.
-A. Zagryadskiy, S. T. Latushkin, T. Y. Malamut, V. I. Novikov, A. A. Ogloblin, V. N. Luneev, and D. Y. Chuvilin, Atomic energy 123(1), 45 (2017).Google Scholar
+A. Zagryadskiy, S. T. Latushkin, T. Y. Malamut, V. I. Novikov, A. A. Ogloblin, V. N. Luneev, and D. Y. Chuvilin, At.
+Energy 123, 45 (2017).Google Scholar

 - 5.A.
-Koning, S. Hilaire, and S. Goliery, TALYS-1.8 A Nuclear Reaction Progr, User Manual, The Netherlands (2015).Google Scholar
+Koning, S. Hilaire, and S. Goliery, TALYS-1.8, A Nuclear Reaction Program, User Manual (The Netherlands, 2015).Google Scholar

 - 7.J.
-Lange and H. Munzel, Preprint Kernforshungszentrum KFK 767, Karlsruhe (1968).Google Scholar
+Lange and H. Munzel, Preprint Kernforshungszentrum KFK 767 (Kernforshungszentrum KFK, Karlsruhe, 1968).Google Scholar